envoy/reverse-proxy-examples/README.md

 ## http

-Nginx to serve http requests to an upstream http service listening on arbitrary port.
+nginx to serve http requests to an upstream http service listening on arbitrary port. suitable for testing and confirming internal firewall routes are in place.

 ## https

-nginx configuration to terminate ssl at the proxy.
+nginx configuration to terminate ssl at the proxy and proxy requests to an internal service over http.

-## http_ec2

-Same as previous `http` example with additional steps to run in AWS EC2 on an ubuntu host.

-## ccure
+### ccure

-High level instructions to use nginx to proxy request to a C-CURE 9000 server.
+High level instructions/example to use nginx to proxy request to a C-CURE 9000 server.

 # Resources